kolappannathan/dotnet-web-api-boilerplate/README.md

     1. Security.EncryptionKey
  - In appsettings.json
     1. Database connection string.
-       - This string should be in encrypted format. **Encrypted with the new encryption key**.
     2. JWT secret, issuer and audience
  - In launchsettings.json,
     1. Change SSL port
     2. Change applicationURL
  - In Base class in BusinessLib, uncomment the line that establishes db connection
  - This project has a default editorconfig file.
 If needed customize it.

-###### Remove the following code
- - HelpersLib in BusinessLib
- - HelpersController in API